SeanSoraghan/Feature-Extractor/README.md

 # Feature-Extractor

 Feature Extractor is a real-time audio feature extraction tool.
-It can analyse either incoming audio from an input device, or an audio file (wav, mp3 and aiff formats).
+It can analyse audio on multiple input tracks in parallel.

 #Usage:

 #Audio input:

-The drop-down menu can be used to switch between incoming audio or an audio file.
-If this menu is set to "Analyse audio file," audio files can be drag-and-dropped onto the audio visualiser area.
+The controls at the top of the app are used to switch bewtween input devices and enable / disable input channels.

 #Feature visualisers: